 Ready

-Component is available in code for web and mobile web.
+Component responds to changing viewport sizes in web and mobile web.

 Datapoint